 So, after a very comprehensive one-year pilot Della will now be used across the French company’s ‘international legal and commercial teams and subsidiaries’.
 It will be used for ‘the review process of their cross jurisdiction, complex legal documents and contracts’.

-And as Della’s CEO, Christophe Frèrebeau, told Artificial Lawyer, some of these review tasks can be really complex and involve Bouygues’ legal team analysing very substantial Request For Proposals for major construction projects, with the negotiations with a potential client dragging on for many months creating much more complexity and multiple iterations of the deal documents.
+And as Della’s CEO, Christophe Frèrebeau, told Artificial Lawyer, some of these review tasks can be really complex and involve Bouygues’ legal team analysing very substantial Request For Proposals for major construction projects which may need help in deciding the right equipment to use, with the negotiations with a potential client dragging on for many months creating much more complexity and multiple iterations of the deal documents.
 Much of the work is all about third party paper, while also making sure that data that is surfaced can be compared to Bouygues’ own playbooks of what it’s prepared to do during many different types of construction project.
 In short, it’s a really gnarly area for unstructured data analysis.

 The idea, as you’d expect given the complexities here, is to leverage Della to speed the process of review, not to try and replace the lawyers.
 Moving faster and hopefully with improved insights into these documents should allow the lawyers at Bouygues to focus on what matters most for their internal client – reducing risk and negotiating the best possible terms for the company, i.e. higher value work.